 Carers group KS2 Bath believe that carers, who can feel isolated and overwhelmed, should receive quality training in the same way that staff do.
-KS2 Bath commissioned and developed the Cares training in collaboration with St Mungo's and with support from AWP the local mental health trust and The Carers Centre.
+KS2 Bath commissioned and developed the carers training in collaboration with St Mungo's and with support from the local Avon and Wiltshire Mental Health Partnership (AWP) NHS Trust and BANES Carers Centre.

 The training consists of four sessions: